waterColor

 It appears the animals love these exploits, and researchers believe the deer seek the fungi to occupy themselves during long winters.
 Could the truth behind the story of Santa and his flying reindeer be magic mushrooms?

-Psychonauts interested in learning more about psilocybin and exploring different states of consciousness should visit our blog.
-There’s a multitude of in-depth information on magical fungi and the wonderful world of psychedelics.
+Those interested in learning more about psilocybin and exploring different states of consciousness should check out our blog.
+We provide a wealth of in-depth information on magical fungi.

 All of the content and images on our site are for informational reference only.
 The cultivation of psilocybin mushrooms is federally illegal in the United States.
 We do not promote the cultivation of psilocybin “magic” mushrooms under any circumstances.
 Do not contact us asking for advice related to this subject.
 Any products found on this site are for microscopy and taxonomy purposes only.
 None of the psilocybin mushroom spores we offer are for consumption or cultivation.
 We do not sell any products containing psilocybin.